ietf-teep/architecture/draft-ietf-teep-architecture.md

      is separately provided by the SP.
 In this case, the personalization data is collected by the TAM and included in the InstallTA message to the TEEP Broker.

   3. All components are independent.
-The device user installs the Client App through some independent or device-specific mechanism, and the TAM provides the TA and personalization data from the SP.
+The Client App is installed through some independent or device-specific mechanism, and the TAM provides the TA and personalization data from the SP.
 Delivery of the TA and personalization data may be combined or separate.